Willy854B/flask_governor/README.md

 ## Contributing
 ### Getting the code up and running
-clone this repository into the editor you normally use by typing ```git clone https://github.com/Willy854B/flask_governor```command in your terminal.
+clone this repository into the editor you normally use by typing ```git clone https://github.com/Willy854B/flask_governor``` command in your terminal.
 To cut ties with this Github repository, type ```git remote rm origin``` in the terminal.

 To run the code locally on your computer, you need to: